charmbracelet/bubbles/README.md

 <img src="https://stuff.charm.sh/bubbles-examples/progress.gif" width="800" alt="Progressbar Example">

-A progressbar example.
+A simple, customizable progress meter.
 Supports solid and gradient fills.
 The empty and filled runes can be set to whatever you'd like.
 The percentage readout is customizable and can also be omitted entirely.

 ## Paginator